procedure2012/RocketQA/README.md

 cd examples/faiss_example/
 pip3 install -r requirements.txt

-# Index: Encodes and indexes text
+# Generate vector representations and build a libray for your Documents
 python3 index.py en ../marco.tp.1k marco_index

-# Start service
+# Start a web service on http://localhost:8888/rocketqa
 python3 rocketqa_service.py en ../marco.tp.1k marco_index

-# Request: Encodes query and searches for answer, returns candidates ranked by relevance score
+# Try some some questions related to the indexed Documents
 python3 query.py
 ```

 ## API
-RocketQA provide two types of models, ERNIE-based dual encoder for answer retrieval and ERNIE-based cross encoder for answer re-ranking.
-For running RocketQA models and your own checkpoints, you can use the following functions.
+🚀RocketQA provide two types of models, ERNIE-based dual encoder for answer retrieval and ERNIE-based cross encoder for answer re-ranking.
+You can easily integrate these models into you tasks.
+For running our models and your own checkpoints, you can use the following functions.

 ### Load model